drubinstein/pokerl/content/docs/chapter-2/rewards.md

 ## Map ID Rewards

 I additionally gave the option for a "boosted" reward if the agent explored a currently important map ID.
 I understand this is a controversial choice.
 On one hand, I am potentially putting the game on rails.
 On the other hand, I experienced that the agent would have no clue where to go next unless I added boosted rewards for specific map IDs since the agent could not understand text.
-Often in Pokemon, an NPC will tell the player where to go next.
+Often in Pokémon, an NPC will tell the player where to go next.
 The agent not being able to understand text obviously could not know where to go so I compromised.

 Specific map IDs start the game with a _boosted_ exploration reward *until* the map ID’s objective is complete.
 For example, a gym has boosted reward until it is beaten.
 Only two map IDs break this rule.